Grants

 Application Procedures

-Please do not hesitate to contact INQUA ([email protected]) or one of the Commission Presidents if you any questions or if you would like to have support or feedback.
+Please do not hesitate to contact INQUA ([email protected]) and/or the Vice-president for Commissions, Maria Fernanda Sanchez Goni ([email protected]), if you have any questions or if you would like to have support or feedback.

 Deadlines

-30 September 2023 is the submission deadline for finalized INQUA 2023 Funding proposals submitted to the INQUA Secretary-General ([email protected]).
+30 September 2024 is the submission deadline for finalized INQUA 2024 Funding proposals submitted to the INQUA Secretariat ([email protected]).
 Final decisions regarding the allocation of funding are made by the INQUA Executive Committee.
 The Commission Presidents have an advisory role in this process.
-Applicants will be notified whether their application has been successful, and any conditions attached to the funding by the INQUA Secretary-General by 1 December 2023.
+Applicants will be notified whether their application has been successful and any conditions attached to the funding by the INQUA Secretariat by 1 December 2024.

 Funding is provided on an annual basis.
-If you are applying for continuation of your activity (e.g. a multi-year project), you must complete and submit the application form again each year to guarantee continued funding from INQUA.
+If you are applying to continue your activity (e.g., a multi-year project), you must complete and submit the application form again each year to guarantee continued funding from INQUA.

-31st January: Deadline for project reports for ongoing projects (for reporting on activities from the previous year).
+31st December: Deadline for project reports for ongoing projects (for reporting on activities from the ongoing year).

 The projects awarded in 2023 are: